abhishekvenkata1997/INFO6150_WD/Assignment2/readme.txt

-The 1A page is for a website called coffee shop with a home page that has a menu bar with options to see the Menu, Location, Hours, Contact and a SignUp option.
+The portfolio page is for a website that has several sections like:
+Home, About, Education, Experience, Skills, Resume and Certifications

 The home page has a navigation bar that moves to you the specific section mentioned in the index page.